 Marketing automation platforms like HubSpot do not get you leads.
 It is a tool that facilitates lead generation and nurturing, but you must do the work.
 It is really like a car: it will get you from point A to point B quicker than walking but you must drive it and you must put gas into it.
 It is a tool!

 This means that yes, you do have to blog, create emails, create other content, talk to people in social media, and other marketing activities.
 There’s a reason why 93% of companies using inbound marketing increased their lead generation (source).
-They did the work!
+They did the work that’s necessary!

-If you were given HubSpot for free, without spending a minimum of 10 – 15 hours every week (or paying someone to do it for you) on producing content, promoting it, analyzing data, engaging in social media, and other marketing related activities – you will not get leads!
+If you were given HubSpot for free, without spending a minimum of 10 – 15 hours every week (or paying someone to do it for you) on producing content, promoting it, analyzing data, engaging in social media, and other marketing related activities – it will be a waste of money and you will not get leads!

 This is true regardless if you’re using marketing automation platform or not.
-You must do the work if you want leads.
+You must do the hard, necessary work if you want leads.

 Don’t think that going with a cheaper alternative like WordPress for marketing automation will solve your lead generation problems.
 You will get all necessary tools to generate more leads, but you have to do the work!